Signs and Symptoms of a Bee Sting

 - Large swelling traveling away from where the initial sting was

 If it looks like your pup is having a bad allergic reaction, take the dog to the vets.
-After treatment, whether it was a little reaction or severe, your dog should be back to chasing their tails in your garden once more.
+After treatment, whether it was a little reaction or severe, your dog should be back to chasing its tails in your garden once more.

 If, after treatment, you’re worried about your dog, take them back to the vets where your veterinarian will be able to give them a check-up.